Zendesk MCP server

 Knowledge Base

-Access the entire Zendesk Help Center articles using:
+Access the entire Zendesk Help Center article database using the URI:

 zendesk://knowledge-base